LSET Student Handbook for Short Courses

 • an absence of any duration if it prevents a student from:

-• a. attending an examination; or
+• a. attending a project demo; or

 You must justify the reason for your absence and may be required to upload supporting evidence.
 You may also wish to explain the circumstances to your Student Service Officer, particularly where the illness or difficulties may be prolonged.
 The sooner you tell us, the earlier we can help you.